karimkaylani/karimkaylani/README.md

 Prospective Software Engineer
 -----------------------------

 Hi, I'm Karim!
 I'm studying computer science at UC Berkeley and I love all things software.
 I especially love to build it from scratch like on my recent viral project [Lyricdle](https://github.com/karimkaylani/lyricdle) and teach it to other students as a TA for CS 88, a computer science course here on campus.
 I'm also super passionate about music, whether it's playing guitar or collecting vinyl and I also love to hike and take photos on film.
+Please don't hesitate to reach out! :)

 * 🌍 Based in the San Francisco Bay Area
 * 🎓 UC Berkeley Computer Science, Class of 2024